ChabriGanesh/Screen-time-analysis/README.md

     palette="coolwarm",
     legend=False
     )
-12. <ins>Using 'matplotlib' library, create a distribution plot for 'Children Exceed Recommended Screen Time Limits':</ins>
+12. Using 'matplotlib' library, create a distribution plot for 'Children Exceed Recommended Screen Time Limits':
      Hue: hue="Exceeded_Recommended_Limit"
      Explanation:
      The hue uses the binary indicator showing whether children exceed recommended limits (0 = No, 1 = Yes).
      This visually separates the counts of children who do and do not exceed screen time limits, clarifying the proportion in each group by color.
     ```
     plt.figure(figsize=(5,4))
     sns.countplot(